SALT-Lab-Human-AI/project-check-point-1-nesj/docs/Final Project Report.md

 ### Method
 **System Description:**
 The development of Carely follows a modular, end-to-end architecture designed to support elderly users through natural dialogue, personalized context recall, mood tracking, proactive medication reminders and safety monitoring.
-The system is composed of four primary layers: the Streamlit-based frontend, FastAPI backend, LLM-driven agentic core, and a multi-tier memory subsystem.
+The system is composed of four primary layers: the Streamlit-based frontend, FastAPI backend, LLM-driven agentic core, and a multi-tier memory subsystem (Figure 1).
 Each component is engineered to balance usability, technical robustness, and privacy, ensuring that interactions feel human-centered while remaining computationally efficient and predictable.

 **Frontend Layer:**
 The user interface is implemented in Streamlit, chosen for its rapid prototyping capabilities and compatibility with senior-friendly design principles.
 It provides text input, voice input through integrated speech-to-text, and the ability to play back AI responses using a clearly visible speaker button.
 These features address accessibility needs by reducing reliance on typing and improving clarity for users with hearing or visual limitations.

-The dashboard aggregates real-time insights using Plotly visualizations, presenting medication adherence, mood trends, and conversation history in formats that are easy for seniors and caregivers to interpret.
+The dashboard aggregates real-time insights using Plotly visualizations, presenting medication adherence, mood trends, and conversation history (Figure 2,3,5) in formats that are easy for seniors and caregivers to interpret.

 The UI also includes:
 * Quick Action buttons for common tasks such as logging medication, playing music, initiating a memory cue, or accessing a fun corner and built-in cognitive game.
+(Figure 4)
 * Emergency safety sheets, which are displayed when the system detects concerning phrases or emotional distress.
 * A memory game, designed to promote cognitive engagement through a card-matching challenge with adjustable difficulty and visually recognizable emojis.